 And if that weren’t enough (drum role please), what surrender is not is a once-and-finished event.
 It took me a long time to realize that.
 Which is why I felt I could never get it right.
 I can tell you, there will always be moments my old self returns from the dark recesses of that black hole I thought I had sent her off to.
 I shutter to think that she is still hanging around.
 On the other hand, she reminds me how much I need God.
 Those are moments when others just stare at me in disbelief: “What were you thinking?”
 You know, they do that head wagging that says loud and clear, “Poor thing, you’re hopeless.”

 Yep, I used to think that too, until one fateful day when I read a scripture verse.
 One I had read hundreds of times before.
 But this time I got it!
 Luke 9:23 says, “…If anyone desires to come after Me, let him deny himself, and take up his cross daily, and follow Me.”
 Do you see it?
 He didn’t say, “Get it right the first time or else.”
 He said, “Yes, life is hard and you will struggle and make mistakes, and fall, again and again and again (you can throw in a few more “agains” for me).
 But through My strength, you will pick yourself up, dust yourself off, and begin again.”

 I am a new creation in Christ, and so are you, every single day!
 Praise be to God.
 Can I get an AMEN?!

 God’s richest blessings to you and those you love, those you don’t love so much, and those you have no opinion about whatsoever…because that’s how God rolls.

-If you would like a copy of my book just complete the contact form below and I will be happy to send it to you.
+If you would like a copy of my book, that you won’t find anywhere outside my basement or a garage sale, just complete the contact form below and I will be happy to send it to you.
 The cost is $10.